celesteh/TuningLib/README.md

 `k.quantizeFreq(660, 440, \down, 0.5) // half way in tune`

-By changing gravity over time, you can have pitched tend towards being in or out of tune.
+By changing gravity over time, you can have pitches tend towards being in or out of tune.